Allocation of new retail license delayed for second time

 SHERIDAN — Dozens filed into the Sheridan City Council chambers Monday night to learn which of 11 local businesses would receive the city’s newest retail liquor license.

-But attendees will have to wait a little bit longer, as the council voted in a 4-3 vote to revise their Resolution 40-21 and bring the applications back for further review by the city’s Liquor License Process Review Committee before a lottery drawing.
+But attendees will have to wait a little bit longer, as the council voted 4-3 to revise its Resolution 40-21 and bring the applications back for further review by the city’s Liquor License Process Review Committee before a lottery drawing.
 A public hearing and random lottery drawing for the new license was scheduled for Monday night.

 Councilor Shawn Day said the council had always intended to utilize a hybrid approach in which the committee would review applications and remove any they felt did not meet the city’s criteria, such as providing an economic benefit to the community and not being located in close proximity to schools and churches.
 The applicants approved by the committee would be entered into a random drawing.